freebsd/freebsd-quarterly/2020q4/cheribsd.md

  * Syncing with upstream FreeBSD - We spent considerable time this quarter catching up with FreeBSD-CURRENT.
-As of the beginning of Decemeber we had caughtup.
+As of the beginning of December, we had caught up.
 Merges are currently paused while we work to land Morello and pure-capability kernel changes.
 In the interim, we have performed a test merge between our tree based on the legacy export of the FreeBSD tree to git and the new FreeBSD